-Cisco's PIX family security appliances and ASA 5500 Series adaptive security appliances combine next-generation firewall, intrusion defense, and Virtual Private Network technologies in a cost-effective, single-cabinet package.
-Both product lines have been superseded by the ASA 5500-X family of security appliances with Firepower Services.
-(Refer to configuration and debugging help with Cisco AA 5500-X firewalls with Firepower Services.)
-Nevertheless, PIX and earlier-generation ASA 5500 model adaptive security appliances are extensively deployed and continue to offer small and mid-size companies a reliable security solution.
+Cisco's PIX security appliances and ASA 5500 Series adaptive security appliances integrate next-generation firewall, intrusion defense, and Virtual Private Network (VPN) functionality in an affordable, one-cabinet format.
+Both product families have been replaced by the ASA 5500-X family of security appliances with Firepower.
+(See integration and debugging support for Cisco AA 5500-X firewalls with Firepower Services.)
+Still, PIX and previous-generation ASA 5500 Series adaptive security appliances are extensively used and continue to provide small and mid-size organizations a viable firewall environment.

-PIX and the original ASA 5500 firewalls deliver powerful user and application policy enforcement, mutlivector attack protection, and safe connectivity features.
-The enhanced knowledge sharing of consolidated protection features in a single platform provides users implementing these integrated firewalls the benefits of advanced protection, reduced cost of ownership, and minimal management costs.
+Cisco PIC and legacy ASA 5500 firewalls offer powerful user and program policy enforcement, mutlivector assault defense, and secure access features.
+The enhanced intelligence sharing of consolidated protection services in a single platform offers customers implementing these integrated solutions the advantages of advanced security, lower cost of ownership, and minimal maintenance expense.

-Cisco PIX firewalls and the ASA 5500 product line join Cisco IOS Firewall, the Firewall Services Module for Cisco Catalyst 6500 Series switches, and Cisco 7600 routers as components of Cisco's versatile, integrated firewall product.
-Based on an expandable, modular approach, every device is designed with a particular array of options to provide more efficient security to different networking situations.
-These solutions can be independently deployed to secure specific facets of the connectivity environment, or can be grouped for a layered, defense-in-depth approach based on the architecture leading practices outlined in Cisco's SAFE framework.
-Rounding out the integrated firewall solutions, Cisco has developed a complete security management product portfolio, ranging from Cisco security appliance and Cisco IOS Software security features and built-in appliance controllers, to self-contained management applications, moving to make sure that customers can productively manage their Cisco security solution purchases.
+PIX security appliances and Cisco's ASA 5500 family combine with Cisco IOS Firewall, the FWSM for Catalyst 6500 Series switches, and Cisco 7600 Series routers as parts of Cisco's versatile, self-contained firewall line.
+Based on an expandable, modular approach, each device is equipped with a particular array of options to deliver better protection to different network environments.
+These products can be individually deployed to secure certain areas of the network environment, or can be grouped for a systematic, protection-in-depth approach based on the architecture leading practices outlined in Cisco's SAFE Blueprint.
+Rounding out the integrated firewall solutions, Cisco provides a comprehensive security management catalog, ranging from Cisco security device and Cisco IOS Software security features and built-in device controllers, to self-contained management utilities, helping to ensure that customers can productively manage their Cisco protection infrastructure purchases.

-Cisco PIX firewall appliances deliver reliable user and application policy support, multivector invasion protection, and secure connectivity features in cost-effective, easy-to-deploy solutions.
-These purpose-built appliances provide a broad range of built-in security and connectivity capabilities such as process-aware firewall features, Voice over IP (VoIP) and multimedia protection, reliable multi-site and remote-connectivity IP Security Virtual Private Network networking, excellent resiliency, intelligent networking features, and flexible administration solutions.
-The Cisco PIX firewall Appliance product line ranges from small plug-and-go appliances for small and at home offices to modular gigabit appliances with investment protection for enterprise and service-provider environments, PIX firewalls deliver dependable protection, performance, and reliability for networks of any size.
+Cisco PIX Security Appliance Series deliver robust user and application policy support, multi-source invasion defense, and safe connectivity features in cost-effective, simple-to-configure solutions.
+These specialized appliances provide a broad range of integrated security and connectivity services including application-aware firewall services, Voice over IP and multimedia protection, robust site-to-site and remote-access IP Security VPN connectivity, fault tolerance, smart networking services, and versatile management solutions.
+The Cisco PIX firewall Appliance product line spans small plug-and-play desktop units for small and home offices to stackable gigabit appliances with ROI for large business and ISP customers, PIX firewall appliances deliver dependable security, speed, and reliability for environments of all sizes.

-PIX firewalls feature a wealth of setup, tracking, and analysis features, giving businesses the versatility to utilize the techniques that most closely meet their needs.
-Management solutions include centralized, policy-based administration utilities, integrated web-based management, and compatibility with remote-monitoring protocols such as SNMP and syslog.
-The integrated Cisco Adaptive Security Device Manager (ASDM) system provides a world-class web-based control platform that significantly streamlines the deployment, ongoing configuration, and tracking of a single PIX firewall appliance without requiring any extra software other than an ordinary web browser and Java plug-in to be running on an administrator's PC.
+Cisco PIX firewalls feature a wealth of configuration, tracking, and troubleshooting options, providing IT managers the flexibility to utilize the methods that best match their requirements.
+Administrative solutions include centralized, policy-based administration utilities, integrated web-accessible management, and compatibility with remote-tracking standards such as Simple Network Management Protocol and syslog.
+The integrated Adaptive Security Device Manager interface offers a world-class web-based management solution that greatly streamlines the installation, in-place modification, and tracking of a specific PIX firewall without the need of any extra software beyond a standard browser and Java applet to be installed on a manager's computer.

-Administrators can also remotely configure, monitor, and troubleshoot PIX firewalls using a command-line interface.
-Secure command-line interface (CLI) communication is possible through several methods such as Secure Shell Protocol, Telnet over IPsec, and out-of-band via a console port.
-Cisco PIX security appliances also include robust automatic-update capabilities, a collection advanced protected remote-management services that make sure that firewall settings and software images are always up to date.
+IT managers can furthermore remotely configure, monitor, and analyze PIX firewall appliances via a command-line interface.
+Secure CLI interface communication is possible using several methods such as Secure Shell Protocol, Telnet over IPsec, and out-of-band through a console port.
+PIX firewalls also include robust automatic-update capabilities, a set of secure remote-administration services that make sure that security configurations and software images are always current.

-Cisco Adaptive Security Appliances Firewalls are specially engineered solutions that bring together advanced, industry-leading protection and Virtual Private Network services plus a flexible design.
-The result is a powerful, multifunction network protection appliance better suited to protect small and medium business and enterprise networks and, simultaneously, reduce the overall deployment and operations expenses formerly associated with this high level of security.
+Cisco Adaptive Security Appliances 5500 Series Firewalls are specially engineered devices that incorporate advanced, best-of-breed security and VPN support plus a flexible design.
+The end product is a robust, multifunction network security appliance better able to defend small and medium company and larger networks and, simultaneously, reduce the overall installation and maintenance expenses formerly associated with this high level of security.

-Cisco ASA 5500 Series firewalls deliver robust application protection via smart, application-aware inspection engines that examine network flows at Layers 4-7.
-This produces a more secure environment covering web, voice, and mobile wireless access.
-To protect networks against application-layer attacks and to offer organizations more policing of the programs and protocols utilized in their environments, these inspection engines incorporate extensive application and protocol knowledgebases and employ protection enforcement technologies that include anomaly detection and state monitoring.
-Also incorporated are attack detection and remediation techniques including application/protocol command filters and URL deobfuscation.
-Cisco Adaptive Security Appliances firewall inspection engines also provide management of IM and tunneling applications, allowing organizations to police usage policies and conserve bandwidth for critical business processes.
+Cisco ASA firewalls provide strong application protection via smart, application-aware inspection processes that examine traffic at Layers 4-7.
+This produces a more secure network covering web, voice, and mobile wireless access.
+To protect environments against application-layer assaults and to give organizations greater control over the applications and protocols used in their environments, Cisco's inspection engines integrate broad application and protocol knowledge and employ protection enforcement technologies that include protocol anomaly detection and application and protocol state tracking.
+Also incorporated are assault detection and mitigation technology including application and protocol command filters and content verification.
+Cisco Adaptive Security Appliances (ASA) firewall inspection engines also provide control over instant messaging and peer-to-peer file sharing, enabling organizations to police usage policies and preserve bandwidth for crucial business processes.

-This adaptive one-device, many-solution approach minimizes the total number of devices that must be deployed and managed while providing a standard functional and administrative system across all deployments.
-This approach streamlines the training of setup, tracking, troubleshooting, and security personnel.
-To further minimize operations expenses, Cisco Adaptive Security Appliances 5500 Series firewalls are also exceptionally network aware, enabling these devices to integrate seamlessly into the network without disrupting authorized data flow and applications.
+This adaptive one-platform, multiple-use design minimizes the number of devices that must be deployed and managed while offering a common functional and administrative environment across all those deployments.
+This architecture streamlines the training of configuration, monitoring, support, and security staff.
+To further reduce operations costs, Cisco ASA 5500 Series firewalls are also exceptionally network conscious, enabling these devices to insert gracefully into the network without interfering with legitimate traffic and processes.

-How Progent's Cisco Certified Experts Can Help You with Cisco PIX and ASA Firewalls
+How Progent's Consultants Can Assist Your Business with Cisco PIX and ASA Security Appliances

-Cisco ASA 5500 Series adaptive security appliances and PIX family security appliances provide a wealth of setup, monitoring, and troubleshooting options that offer you the ability to set up these security appliances to match your business requirements.
-Progent's CCIE authorized network professionals can show you how to maintain your existing infrastructure that includes Cisco ASA or PIX security appliances and that provides protection, resilience, throughput, and recoverability.
-Progent's firewall experts can also assist your organization to migrate to ASA 5500-X firewalls with Firepower Services.
+Cisco's ASA Series adaptive security appliances and PIX firewalls provide an array of configuration, monitoring, and analysis options which give you the flexibility to configure these security appliances to match your company's requirements.
+Progent's CCIE certified network professionals can help you to maintain your current infrastructure that incorporates Cisco ASA or PIX firewall technology and that offers protection, fault tolerance, throughput, and manageability.
+Progent can also help you to migrate to ASA 5500-X firewalls with Firepower Services.

-Progent's CISA and CISM-certified IS security engineers can help your business to develop a security policy appropriate for your environment and can set up your PIX or ASA firewall to support your security strategy.
-Progent's security assessment engineers can evaluate the strength of your existing firewall solution and help determine the overall security of your entire IS network.
-Progentís Help Desk Call Center can provide emergency remote troubleshooting for Cisco technology and offer quick access to a Cisco CCIE network engineer.
+Progent's GISA and CISM-certified information security consultants can assist your business to develop a security policy that makes sense for your environment and can set up your PIX or ASA firewall to support your security strategy.
+Progent's security evaluation consultants can evaluate the strength of your existing firewall solution and help determine the security of your whole IT network.
+Progentís Help Desk support team can provide urgent online troubleshooting for Cisco technology and offer quick access to a Cisco expert.

-To learn additional information concerning Progent's professional support for Cisco technology, select a topic:
+For additional information concerning Progent's engineering assistance for Cisco technology, select a subject:

-In order to contact Progent about technical support for Cisco networking, call 1-800-993-9400 or see Contact Progent.
+In order to ask Progent about engineering support for Cisco products, call 1-800-993-9400 or refer to Contact Progent.